 renewable energy portfolio for the state.

-Secondly, this contract stipulates that I get full retail credit for
+Secondly, this contract stipulates that I get full retail credit

 If we generate more than we use in any given month (likely to happen in

-June) then that credit is "banked" against future months.
+the summer months) then that credit is "banked" against future months.